-When It’s Time for a Break, Take It– Decide what day you will finish the more formal work and stick to it.
+Decide what day you will finish the more formal work and stick to it.
 Make sure you take a clean break so everyone feels like they’ve had one.
 I’ve made the mistake of taking “sort of” breaks and they usually don’t work well in the end.
-We break for Christmas around December 21st to the 23rd and start back up again around January 2nd.
+We break for Christmas around December 21st to the 23rd and slowly start back up again around January 2nd.

 The holidays are a time of anticipation and joy, but they can easily be overwhelming and lead to over commitment and illness.

 What strategies do you use during the time between Thanksgiving and Christmas?